 Earned income.
 This is salaries, wages, professional fees, and other amounts received as pay for work you actually perform.
 Earned income (only for purposes of filing requirements and the standard deduction) also includes any part of a scholarship that you must include in your gross income.
-See Publication 520, Scholarships and Fellow-
+See Publication 520, Scholarships and Fellowships, for more information on taxable and nontaxable scholarships.

 Table 2.
-1998 Filing Requirements for Dependents
+1999 Filing Requirements for Dependents